Zanduino/SmoothLED_8bit/.github/README.md

 ## Library description
 Main Features:
-- Any pin can be configured to do 8-bit PWM
+- Any Arduino pin can be configured to do 8-bit PWM
-- compact code, each LED defined reserves only 20 Bytes of RAM
+- Compact library and each defined LED reserves 20 Bytes of RAM
-- If a pin capable of hardware PWM then that is used; reducing CPU load generated for software PWM.
-This can be overridden
+- If a pin is capable of hardware PWM then that is used; reducing CPU overhead generated for software PWM.
+This can be overridden per pin
 - By default the CIE1931 lightness levels are used so that the PWM values look linear to the eye.
-This can be turned off per pin
+This can be turned off per pin, or disabled in the library to save space
 - Brightening and fading a pin is done by the library in the background.
 For example, a call of "set(0);set(255,5000);" will turn an LED off and then brighten to FULL "ON" over 5 seconds.
 But it returns immediately and lets the program continue processing without having to wait 5 second.
 - Inverted LEDs (for example, a 3-color LED with a common cathode) are supported
 - Multiple LED commands are allowed.
 For example, a call of "set(0);set(255,1000,1000);set(0,1000);" will make the LED go off, then brighten to FULL over the course of 1 second and pause a second before finally fading back to OFF over the course of 1 second.
 And all of this happens in the background while the main program continues executing.